Sidney Lanier High School: Athletics after the Wilson era

 Coach Bobby Wilson retired after the 1968 season and was replaced by Bill Joiner.
 One of Coach Joiner's most successful teams was the 1971 team led by future University of Alabama All-State Kicker Bucky Berry, who kicked the game-winning field goal in the Poets' 24–23 upset of Jeff Davis in 1971.
 The 1972 team was led by future University of Alabama All-SEC running back Johnny Davis.
 The first African American from Lanier who received an NCAA Division I scholarship, Davis went on to star with the Cleveland Browns in the NFL.
 Coach Joiner retired from his football coaching duties after the 1973 season.

 Joiner's replacement was Cliff Little, former head coach at Montgomery Catholic High.
 Coach Little's 1977 and 1978 teams reached the state semifinals and won the Region 4 Class 4A titles.
 The overall record for those two teams was an excellent 21–5.
 The 1977 squad was eliminated by Berry Birmingham (Hoover), and the 1978 team was eliminated by Jeff Davis in a hard-fought 14–6 game.
 Both Berry and Jeff Davis went on to win the state title games with relative ease.

-Coach Little resigned after the 1979 season, and his replacement was long time GW Carver defensive coordinator Charles Sikes.
-Coach Sikes' teams showed steady improvement for the first 3 seasons, posting a combined record of 17–13.
-His best team was the 1987 squad who finished with a 7–4 mark.

-Coach Sikes relinquished his coaching duties after the 1989 season.
-His replacement, after much controversy, was long time Lanier assistant coach, Robert Fuller.
-Coach Fuller's first 4 seasons marked the worst 4-year span in school history with a total of 9 wins.
-But the 1995 squad was much improved.

-The most notable game of the 1995 season came on a fall night in Cramton Bowl between an undefeated Sidney Lanier team and cross town rival Jeff Davis.
-Lanier had lost 21 consecutive games to Jeff Davis, but that streak came to a halt in '95 with Lanier led by team captains Carlos Locklyn, Chrysanthus Chukwuma, Corey Walker and Ali Dobson.
-The Poets managed grueling game to beat Jeff Davis in a hard-fought slugfest.
-The Poets then possessed a 7–0 record and Number 4 ranking in the state.
-The Poets would later face Prattville High School, losing a tough battle on the road 34–13 falling to 8–1.
-After Hurricane Opal obliterated Cramton Bowl field, the Poets were forced to play Robert E. Lee, at the unwillingness of both school's Head coaches, due to a super-saturated field; the Poets fell to cross town rival and costing them a shot at a state championship.
-Opposing head coaches across the State including city rivals, argued Lanier deserved at least a #4 playoff seed, the Sidney Lanier Poets were left out, thus finishing 8–2 in 1995 (5 All-State 1st Team/Honorable Mentioned Players).